SACHSTech/careers-in-computer-science-VictoriaWoo/README.md

 5. PMU: Physical and Mathematical Universes

 > Total time to complete Computer Science (Honours Bachelor of Science) at UofT is four years.

+***
+## **BUT WHAT CAN I DO OUTSIDE OF SCHOOL?**
+Aside from the studying all day, experiential learning is crucial to building a profile and landing a real job.
+Examples of these opportunities to expand your experience is detailed below.

+## Hackathons
+* In a fun and competitive format, hackathons offer the perfect opportunity to practice your skills and meet new people.
+These events bring together developers to collaborate on various projects, allowing you to learn from your team members.
+* Find these at [Major League Hacking (MLH)](https://mlh.io/) or at [Devpost](https://devpost.com/hackathons)
+> psst, MLH also has a 12-week fellowship program for aspiring software engineers

+## Volunteer Your Programming Skills
+* By volunteering your skills, you can build real-world experience and be able to add on a few interesting side projects to your resume
+* Not only that, you can give back to communities with your work

+## Freelance Work
+* Similar to voluteering, you can build real-wold experience and credibility to your professional profile
+* Offering your services to smaller companies may not be the most lucrative, but it does send a clear message to employers that you have usable real-world skills
+* Look for these on: [Upwork](https://www.upwork.com/freelance-jobs/frontend-development/) or [Fiverr](https://www.fiverr.com/categories/programming-tech?source=breadcrumbs)

+## Get Involved in Open Source Projects

+## Join Online Communities